NWChemEx/StructureFinder/README.md

 # StructureOpt
-Repo for geometry optimization, transition states, etc. Some of this code can be Python based.
+Repo for geometry optimization, transition states, etc. Much of this repo will be Python based, providing interfaces to geomeTRIC, pyBerny, ASE NEB, etc.